Home | Client Services | Claims | Contact Us

 Advertising Injury Arises out of oral or written publication of material that slanders or disparages a person or organization or its products or services; publication of material that violates a right to privacy; misappropriation of advertising ideas or style of doing business, or infringement of copyright, title or slogan, but not infringement of trademark and trade names alone.

-Aircraft Insurance Required when a plane or helicopter is rented, leased, or borrowed for use as a picture plane, to scout locations, or for aerial photography.
+Aircraft Insurance Required when a helicopter or plane is rented, leased, or borrowed for use as a picture plane, to scout locations, or for aerial photography.
 Hull coverage may also be required if the production company is responsible for physical damage to the aircraft itself.

 Animal Mortality Provides indemnification to the production company for the value of an animal that dies during a production or for the net loss due to illness or destruction of an animal used in a production.
 Values of animals have to be established in advance and current Veterinarian Certificates are required.